adrs0049/old-webpage/_posts/2012-03-03-fix-grub-after-windows-installation.md

 fdisk -l
 {% endhighlight %}

-We can identtify all the partitions on the system.
+We can identify all the partitions on the system.

 {% highlight bash %}
 mount /dev/sda5 /mnt